cfredric/cfredric.github.io/_posts/2017-12-27-Callbacks.md

 that a special symbol?"
 Great questions, and you're right, this doesn't make sense yet, because I've omitted some details so far.

-In reality, "do notation" only knows how to rewrite things called "monads".
+In reality, "`do` notation" only knows how to rewrite things called "monads".
 A "monad" is something that implements two functions (`>>=` and `return`) such that they satisfy certain equations, and that declares itself as an instance of the `Monad` class.
 As we saw, `>>=` takes a value out of a data type (which